ufukty/logbook/docs/backend/README.md

 - Every instance provision now also requires a file upload. (managable)
 - `internal gateway` and `discovery service` instances can listen only predefined ports, runtime selection is unallowed.
 Thus, only one process per address is possible for those.

+Improvement opportunities:

+- Enable the persistency among `discovery service` instances by a hash ring.
+To remove the need of `internal gateway` to duplicate & forward each registration and recheck request.

 ![](service-discovery.png)

 ## Anti-CSRF Token generation